We’re sharing different ways to transfer an image onto paper or canvas and create your own art from an illustration or canvas!

 I know this is directly opposite of what we just said we’d share here, but have you considered just trying to freehand the image?
 Or even just using the image as an inspiration and making something completely different?

-This may be the easiest or hardest way to overcome this issue.
+This may be the easiest or hardest way to transfer an image.
 Sometimes we have an idea of exactly how we want something to look and sometimes we’re willing to experiment.

-So believe us – we understand that there’s a safety in having the image transferred.
+So believe us – we understand that there’s a safety in having the image transferred exactly like it looks when you find it.
 And of course we are going to share all those ways, so just keep reading!

 Use a Grid to Transfer an Image